ghigbie/expensify/README.md

-# Indecision App Reboot
+# Expensify App

-This is a ReactJS app that helps users make decisions.
+This is a ReactJS app that is used for reporting expenses.